Networking & Word of Mouth

 Download our marketing plan:

 - Networking – Networking is a huge umbrella term for all the ways you can get to know people that you can sell to or buy from.
 The term covers a chat in a pub through to major, disciplined networking groups.
-‘Gentle networking sessions generally include The Chamber of Commerce and The Federation of Small Business … much more disciplined groups would include BNI and to a lesser extent 4Networking which are both big national associations with more structures and rules.
+‘Gentle networking sessions generally include local Chamber of Commerce meetings and The Federation of Small Business … disciplined groups with more structure to the meetings would include BNI and to a more gentle extent B4B (Business for Breakfast) & 4Networking all are national associations with more structures and rules.
 There are also plenty of regional and local networking groups and if you are a lady there are a number of ‘women only’ networking groups (generally speaking, women are more natural networkers more than men!).
 They all have their own styles and approaches and it’s worth trying them all to see which meetings are structured around your personal likes.